RosterElf Logo

 • No, there is no legal requirement to have a staff handbook in Australia.
 However, having one is strongly recommended.
 A handbook helps you communicate policies consistently, demonstrate you take compliance seriously, manage day-to-day issues fairly, and can protect you in disputes by showing employees were informed of expectations and procedures.

 • A comprehensive handbook typically includes: welcome and introduction, employment basics (types, hours, pay), conduct and behaviour policies (code of conduct, harassment, EEO), health and safety (WHS, emergencies), leave entitlements and procedures, and workplace matters (grievances, discipline, termination).
 Tailor content to your industry and size—a small cafe needs a simpler handbook than a hospital.
+Browse our free HR templates for ready-to-use policy documents.

 • Yes, it is recommended to have a lawyer review your handbook, especially if you are creating one from scratch or making significant changes.
-A lawyer can ensure policies comply with the Fair Work Act, relevant awards, and state legislation.
+A lawyer can ensure policies comply with the Fair Work Act, relevant modern awards, and state legislation.
 They can also help you avoid creating unintended contractual obligations.
 At minimum, use a reputable Australian template as a starting point.

 Regulatory sources

-Official resources for workplace policies:
+Official Australian resources for workplace policies and compliance:

 VERIFIED RATINGS